 Batterie | Music | Voice

-By then, new wave and synth-driven pop music was becoming trendy and commercially viable, and Dave Simmons soon introduced his hexagon-shaped electronic drums to the world.
-"King Crimson’s Discipline album saw Bill Bruford's foray into and endorsement of electronic drumming... with formidable results no less.
-I was absolutely sick.
-Bill and the Simmons pads essentially changed my life” says Levesque.
-Inspired by both Numan and Bruford, Levesque set out to assemble something similar to Mr. Bruford's rig.
-Once the dust had settled (and the savings account effectively drained) an Ensoniq EPS Sampler, ESQ-1 Synth, several Remo Rototoms and a cluster of yellow Simmons hexagonal drum pads were now integral components of Levesque's new hybrid rig.
+Around that time, New Wave and Synth-Pop music were becoming trendy and commercially viable, but more importantly, Dave Simmons introduced his hexagon-shaped electronic drums to the world.
+"King Crimson’s Discipline album saw Bill Bruford's foray into and endorsement of the Simmons drums and electronic drumming... with formidable results no less.
+"I was absolutely sick.
+Bill and the Simmons pads essentially changed my life” says Levesque".
+Now inspired by both Numan and Bruford, Levesque set out to assemble a kit that was something similar to Mr. Bruford's rig.
+Once the dust had settled (and the savings account effectively drained) an Ensoniq EPS Sampler and ESQ-1 Synth, several Remo Rototoms and a cluster of yellow Simmons hexagonal drum pads were integral components of Levesque's new hybrid rig.
 “It allowed me to play melodies and poly-rhythms on the pads or keyboards with my hands while my feet kept the beat.
-I could do piano in 7's up top and synth in 4's with my feet or whatever.
-With MIDI, (a technology that facilitates communication to other connected instruments) all musical limitations and boundaries were removed.
+I could do piano in 7's up top with my hands and synth in 4's with my feet just like Bill did.
+With MIDI, (a technology that facilitates communication to other connected instruments) all musical limitations and boundaries were effectively removed.
 So too was the immediate need for other musicians.
 Any sound could be generated on any electronic source and be played back on anything… at any time… and in any configuration!
 It was nothing short of fantastic!
 I no longer had to rely on others to reproduce my ideas."

 1985.
-Equipped with new instrumentation and a seemingly endless desire, a now intense and driven Levesque was able to create his own brand of electronically generated music.
-The drums, synths and samplers served up blank canvases on which anything could be painted, and he was at last able to produce complete compositions wrought from his mind's eye without a need for other musicians.
-Many of those works would remain incomplete or reside as files on floppy disks, but some were ultimately finished and recorded to be distributed in very small quantities under a project he named 'Boys in Factories'.
+Equipped with new instrumentation and a seemingly endless desire, a now intensely driven Levesque was able to create his own brand of electronically generated music.
+The drums, synths and samplers served up blank canvases on which anything could be painted, and he was at last able to produce complete compositions wrought from his mind's eye as a solo artist.
+Many of those works would remain unfinished or reside on floppy disks, but some were ultimately finished and recorded to be distributed in very small quantities under a project he named 'Boys in Factories'.
 In fact, the only product of its existence is in the form of 10 tracks recorded to a few cassette tapes, one of them landing into the hands of a television station's production department which ultimately led to Levesque being hired to provide music jingles for several TV and Radio adverts.
 Apart from that, the solo project never left the studio except for having once been featured on a campus radio station (CJSR-FM 88) in Edmonton by an enthusiastic radio DJ named Sandy Middleton.
-Beyond that, it was back to the studio to continue writing and woodshedding, with the occasional task of providing original scores for several clients and video game designers.
+Beyond that, it was back to the studio to continue writing and woodshedding, with the occasional task of providing original scores for several commercial clients and video game designers.

-For the past while, the resume-padding has taken the form of music composition and scores for film, video, TV and plenty of work in audio post-production.
-"For as long as I can recall, I've wanted to compose music for film, and with all geographical borders practically non existent due to social media, I can collaborate with artists and creators both locally and anywhere in the world.
-Technology has helped to expose what were previously exclusive and limited opportunities as a composer.
-While securing contracts remains highly competitive, the landscape seems a much less obscure terrain now."
-With credits that include scores for Sci-Fi Web Series, Documentaries, Jingles for Television and Radio, PC games and Computer Games, the quest to score a major film or two remains high on the bucket list...
+Lately, the resume-padding continues in the form of music composition and scores for film, video, TV and plenty of work in audio post-production.
+"For as long as I can recall, I've wanted to compose music for film, and with all geographical borders practically non existent now thanks to social media, I can collaborate with artists and creators located anywhere in the world.
+Technology has helped expose what were previously exclusive and limited opportunities as a composer.
+While securing those contracts remains highly competitive, the landscape seems a much less an obscure terrain now.
+People are doing some really cool things and the boundaries non existent".